 Apricot-Bourbon Glazed Ham

-This tangy glaze caramelizes into a gorgeous burnished amber coat for a bone-in presentation ham sure to impress.
+This tangy glaze caramelizes into a gorgeous burnished amber coat for a bone-in presentation ham that's sure to impress.

 Brown Sugar Glaze

 Sugar and spice certainly makes this three-ingredient glaze extra nice.
 To make a simple yet delicious brown sugar glaze for your Easter ham, mix together 1/2 cup brown sugar, one tablespoon of lime juice, and 1/2 teaspoon five-spice powder.